ZamfirescuStefan/DFA-Implementation/README.md

-# Implementation of a deterministic finite automata (DFA)
+# Implementation of a lambda-nedeterministic finite automata (lambda_NFA)

-The program checks if a word is accepted by a DFA.
+The program checks if a word is accepted by a lambda_NFA.

 ### The DFA is read from ```"config_automat"``` file in this form:
  - the numbers of states